 Extend your lease

-You can add thousands of pounds to the asking price of a leasehold flat by extending the lease.
-The value drops rapidly once 80 years are left to run, so apply for a lease extension straight away if the clock is ticking.
+If you own a leasehold property, you may be able to add thousands of pounds to the asking price by extending the lease.
+The value drops rapidly once 80 years or fewer are left to run, so apply for a lease extension straight away if the clock is ticking.

 By law, you’ll have the right to add 90 years to the remaining term, but might be able to negotiate a longer period.
-The process, which is handled by a solicitor, can take up to a year and the cost calculation is incredibly complicated, but definitely worthwhile.
+The process, which is handled by a solicitor, can take up to a year and the cost calculation is incredibly complicated, but it's almost always a worthwhile investment if you're approaching the 80-year threshold.

 Alternatively, consider buying the freehold, though you’ll need the agreement of at least half the leaseholders in the block to do so.